salimdellali/parking-lot-server/README.md

 ## Server configuration

-- `PARKING_LOT_SIZE` variable in `.env` file : input a positive non null number to create a parking lot size of your choice
+- `PARKING_LOT_SIZE` variable in `.env` file : input a positive non null number to create a parking lot size of your choice, initialized to 4
 - `WINDOW_SIZE_IN_SECONDS` and `MAX_WINDOW_REQUEST_COUNT` constants in `middlewares/rateLimiter.js` : controls how many requests (`MAX_WINDOW_REQUEST_COUNT`) can be done within the time (in seconds) defined in `WINDOW_SIZE_IN_SECONDS`, initialized to 10 requests possible per 10 seconds

 ## Before using the server